godogx/grpcsteps/README.md

         ]
         """

-        Then I should have a GRPC response with error:
+        Then I should have a gRPC response with error:
         """
         invalid "id"
         """